Card grading is a popular practice that’s become a big part of the sports card hobby.

 There are different services to choose from based on the value of the card and the time it takes to grade, PSA, BGS, SGC and most other grading companies have multiple service levels – details, guidelines and pricing are made clear during the submission process.

-You also need to clean and prepare the card for submission.
-Then, I’d recommend putting the card carefully into a card sleeve and then a semi-rigid cardholder – It’s also a good idea to stick an index tag to the card sleeve before putting it into the cardholder so it can be removed for grading easier.
+It’s also a good idea to stick an index tag to the card sleeve before putting it into the cardholder so it can be removed for grading easier.
 It’s important to safely ship your cards in the mail when submitting them for grading, to avoid damage.